jerith666/elbum/README.md

      - an `album.json` file describing the structure and contents of the albums

 generate client code to display the album
- - run `src/client/album-types-gen.hs`, it produces:
+ - run `src/client/album-types-gen.hs`:
-   - `Album.elm`, client-side types and JSON en/decoders corresponding to `AlbumTypes.hs`
+   - it produces `Album.elm`, client-side types and JSON en/decoders corresponding to `AlbumTypes.hs`
-   - use `src/client/album-types-gen.nix` to do this, it includes a necessary patch to avoid https://github.com/elm-lang/elm-compiler/issues/1591.
+   - use `src/client/album-types-gen.nix` to do this (it includes a necessary patch to avoid https://github.com/elm-lang/elm-compiler/issues/1591).
- - compile `src/client/Main.elm`, it produces:
+ - compile `src/client/Main.elm`:
-   - an `index.html` file to serve up an album described by `album.json`
+   - it produces an `index.html` file to render an album described by `album.json`

 use the [Nix](https://nixos.org) project's [`nix-shell`](https://nixos.org/nix/manual/#sec-nix-shell) with the provided `shell.nix` to automatically create a development environment with all the necessary tools available.